naivete5656/WSISPDR/README.md

 **We don't provide dataset.**

 If you want to apply your dataset, you should prepare the original image and point level annotation(cell centroid).
-The text file format contains a cell position(frame,x,y) as each row.
+The attached text file (sample_cell_position.txt) contains a cell position(frame,x,y) as each row.
 Prepare the same format text file for your dataset.

 ## Generate likelyfood map

+**Set the variance to a value sufficiently larger than the target object.**

 ```bash
 python likelymapgen.py
 ```

 #### Option:
 -i :txt_file_path (str)